 An office is an unusual environment, especially a co-working office.
 Not only is there a diverse mix of individuals, but there can also be a mix of companies from various industries thrown together.
-It makes for an interesting workplace, but when people you don’t know or work with start flouting the rules of the space, it can lead to annoyances.
-Because believe us, there are rules.
+It makes for an interesting workplace, but when people you don’t know or work with start flouting the rule for coworking spaces, it can lead to annoyances.
+Because believe us, there are rules for coworking.
 They may not be spoken out loud, but we all innately understand these laws.
 There’s an etiquette that needs to be followed in this environment, or civilisation falls apart!

 Too dramatic?
 We honestly don’t think so.

-Here are all the key rules of a co-working office.
+Here are all the key rules for coworking offices.